xraypy/xraylarch/doc/xafs/feffit.rst

 The Feffit Strategy for Modeling EXAFS Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic approach to modeling EXAFS data in Larch[NewvilleFEFFIT] is to
+The basic approach to modeling EXAFS data in Larch [Newville2001]_ is to
 create a model EXAFS :math:`\chi(k)` as a sum of scattering paths that will
 be compared to experimentally derived :math:`\chi(k)`.
 The model will
 consist of a set of FEFF Scattering Paths representing the photo-electron